Oh, Malaga! Discover the most enchanting corners of Malaga

 Nowadays it has been restored and the area (El Pedregalejo, well known for its fish bars) is becoming fashionable, with the regeneration of the coastline and the creation of a park.
 There is a restaurant right there.

-It can be reached by bike along the sea promenade, from the centre of Malaga which is about 3 km away.
+You can get there by bike along the sea promenade, from the centre of Malaga which is about 3 km away.